cesar2064/NodeJSTypescriptTest/README.md

     "password":"123456"
 }
 ```
+This api is validated agains a json schema

+- **GET /capitals/weather?countries=peru,panama,colombia** -> used for retrieving countries capitals, it recieves countries as a query param separated by commas

 ### Used npm Libraries
 These libraries are used by the project, **you don't have to install them manually**.
 - **ajv >= 5.3.0** -> json validation in requests